jrkerns/pylinac/docs/source/cbct.rst

 * The phantom should never touch the edge of an image, see above point.
 * Make sure you're loading the right CatPhan class.
 I.e. using a CatPhan600 class on a CatPhan504 scan may result in errors or erroneous results.

+.. _cbct_siemens_directdensity:

+Siemens DirectDensity
+^^^^^^^^^^^^^^^^^^^^^

+If you are using a Siemens scanner with DirectDensity, the HU values of the phantom may be incorrect.
+This is because the algorithm is not designed for man-made materials.
+See the white paper `here <https://cdn0.scrvt.com/7b8dc61d55f0deedb776692474194f7c/050b210b0661c844/cf975db1545a/siemens-healthineers-CTH-DirectDensity-Whitepaper.PDF>`_, specifically page 13, "Compatibility and limitations".

+Usually, scans from this type of reconstruction drastically underestimate the HU of Teflon.
+This most often causes a failure to find the HU linearity module.
+See :ref:`set_hu_variance` for how to correct this.

 API Documentation
 -----------------